 Does diet help determine how many eggs an eagle lays?
 Female bald eagles store water and shift fat to their brood patches in preparation for egg-laying and incubation.
 Since brood patches help regulate egg-laying, it seems plausible that patch size could influence clutch size.
 All of the eagles we watch live on territories with an abundance of food, which may explain why they consistently lay three eggs instead of two.

 Do bald eagles have brood patches all year long?
 They do not!
 Egg production hormones ebb when hatch begins.
 Feathers grow back, blood vessels shrink and disappear, and stored fat dissipates, restoring the area to non-breeding function and feather cover around the time young eagles fledge.

 Things that helped me learn about this topic

 - The book ‘Bird Sense’ by Tim Birkhead.
 The book is divided into chapters seeing, hearing, touch, taste, smell, magnetic sensing, and emotions.
 It’s a fascinating read and I highly recommend it.

 - The book ‘The Bald Eagle’ by Mark Stalmaster

 Why do eagles sunbathe?
-It helps kill and/or prevent parasites in less-exposed areas like wingpits, helps keep feathers in tip-top condition, and looks quite comfortable, too.
+It feels good and helps kill and/or prevent parasites in less-exposed areas like wingpits, helps keep feathers in tip-top condition, and looks quite comfortable, too.
 Thanks for the great captures, Robin and Debbie!